KevinDusange/2420test/README.md

 doctl auth init
 ```

 It will prompt you to enter the Token.
 Enter the token which you just created in the step above.
+Once completed it will show the token has been validated.
 This will grant doctl access to your DigitalOcean account.
 You are now ready to create a droplet on DigitalOcean using doctl.
-Before that, we will need to create a yaml file for initial cloud settings as we will provide this file when creating the droplet.
+Before that, you will need to create a yaml file for initial cloud settings as you will need this file when creating the droplet.
 ## Step 3

 ### Creating a cloud-init.yaml file